klauspost/rawspeed/README.md

 - supplies CFA layout for all known cameras
 - provides automatic black level calculation for cameras having such information
 - optionally crops off “junk” areas of images, containing no valid image information
-- can add support for new cameras by adding definitions to an XML file
+- can support new cameras by reading definitions from an XML file
 - is extensively crash-tested on broken files
-- decodes images from memory, not a file stream.
-You can use a memory mapped file, but it is rarely faster
+- decodes images from memory, not a file stream (you can use a memory mapped file, but it is rarely faster)
 - is currently tested on more than 500 unique cameras
 - can add support for new cameras by updating an XML file
 - is open source under the LGPL v2 license

-RawSpeed does NOT…
+RawSpeed **does not**…

-- read metadata information, beside whitebalance information.
+- read metadata information, beside whitebalance information
 - do any color correction or whitebalance correction.
-- de-mosaic the image.
+- de-mosaic the image
-- supply a viewable image or thumbnail.
+- supply a viewable image or thumbnail
-- crop the image to the same sizes as manufactures, but supplies biggest possible images.
+- crop the image to the same sizes as manufactures, but supplies biggest possible images

-So RawSpeed is not intended to be a complete RAW file display library,  but only act as the first stage decoding, delivering the RAW data to your application.

 ## Background
 My main objectives were to make a very fast loader that worked for 75% of the cameras out there, and was able to decode a RAW file at close to the optimal speed.
 The last 25% of the cameras out there could be serviced by a more generic loader, or convert their images to DNG – which as a sidenote usually compresses better than your camera.